 Becky Hagenston grew up in Maryland and received her M.A. from New Mexico State University and her MFA from the University of Arizona.
 Her stories have appeared in numerous journals, including TriQuarterly, Shenandoah, Crazy Horse, the Gettysburg Review, the Southern Review, Witness, and Carolina Quarterly.
 She has received an O. Henry Award and scholarships from Bread Loaf, Sewanee, and the Summer Literary Seminars in St. Petersburg, Russia, as well as a residency at Yaddo.
-Becky Hagenston has served as faculty editor/advisor to Jabberwock Review.
+Becky Hagenston also serves as faculty editor/advisor to Jabberwock Review.

 M.A., New Mexico State University, 2000

 M.F.A., University of Arizona, 1997